 In accordance with Department of Education guidelines, it was determined that any student eligible for Title IV funds would be eligible to receive these funds.
 The estimated total number of students that could be eligible was 900.
-Of the 900, 805 were actually eligible for distribution on May 13, 2020.
+Of that 805, 805 were actually eligible for distribution on May 13th, 2020.

 WVNCC had notified all students of the CARES Act student grants through a regular student newsletter distributed via email.
-The information was also posted on the WVNCC website on its ‘Coronavirus Update’ page, which is highlighted at the top of the College’s homepage.
+The WVNCC website was also update in an area entitled ‘Coronavirus Update’ which is highlights at the top of the College’s landing page.
 These communications highlighted the eligibility requirements, instructions on how to apply for eligibility and contact numbers to two top-level administrators for questions.
-Furthermore, 74 students who were not immediately eligible, but were identified as most likely eligible if a FAFSA was completed, received an email invitation to complete the process in attempt to make as many students eligible as possible.
+Furthermore, 74 students who were not immediately eligible, but were identified as most likely eligible if a FAFSA was completed received an email invitation to complete the process in attempt to make as many students eligible as possible.

 BankMobile, WVNCC’s third-party partner engaged to distribute financial aid refunds, was contracted to execute the distribution.
 All students were notified at the beginning of the school year instructing them on how to establish a preferred method for receipt of funds, i.e. direct deposit or check, from BankMobile.
 In the email alerting students of the distribution, directions were provided on how a student could update the preferred delivery method if desired.